dib-lab/2020-ibd/docs/main.md

 | Library size     | 0.009%\*         | 0.01%\*|
 Table: Results from PERMANOVA performed on Jaccard and Angular distance matrices.
 Number of hashes refers to the number of hashes in the filtered signature, while library size refers to the number of raw reads per sample. \* denotes p < .001. {#tbl:permanova}

-Given that number of hashes in a filtered signature accounted for the highest source of variation, we sought to understand whether this reflected reduced diversity in stool metagenome of CD and UC patients.
-We created a diversity metric by dividing the number of hashes in a filtered signature by the total number of observed hashes across all samples.
-We observed that k-mer diversity in CD and UC is lower than in non-IBD, in concordance with similar findings from many sequencing studies (CITATIONS).

 ### Hashes are weakly predictive of IBD subtype

 To evaluate whether the variation captured by diagnosis is predictive of IBD disease subtype, we built random forests classifiers to predict CD, UC, or non-IBD.
-We selected random forests because of the interpretability of feature importance via variable importance measurments.
+We used random forests because of the interpretability of feature importance via variable importance measurments.
 We used a leave-one-study-out cross-validation approach where we built and optimized a classifier using five cohorts and validated on the sixth.
 Given the high-dimensional structure of this dataset (e.g. many more hashes than samples), we first used the vita method to select predictive hashes in the training set [@janitza2018; @degenhardt2017].
 Vita variable selection is based on permuation of variable importance, where p-values for variable importance are calculated against a null distribution that is built from variables that are estimated as non-important [@janitza2018].